 We encourage our employees to report all violations of Company policies and the law, including incidents of harassment, discrimination or foreign corrupt practices.
-To assist our employees in complying with their ethical and legal obligations and in reporting suspected violations of laws, policies and procedures, management, at the direction of the Board of Directors, has established an "Ethics Line".
-The Ethics Line is operated by Ethicspoint, an independent third party.
-Information about our Ethics Line may be found on the Corporate Governance page of our website at www.uei.com.
-We will take appropriate steps to investigate all such reports and will take appropriate action.
-Under no circumstances will employees be subject to any disciplinary or retaliatory action for reporting, in good faith, a possible violation of our Code or applicable law or for cooperating in any investigation of a possible violation.
+To assist our employees in complying with their ethical and legal obligations and in reporting suspected violations of laws, policies and procedures, management, at the direction of the Board of Directors, has established an independent, third party "Ethics Hotline".